adunning/dissertation/05-sol-meldunensis.md

 The book also carries on Alexander Neckam's sunny view towards religious orders other than his own.
 In his *Tractatus super Mulierem fortem*, commenting on Prov.
 31:27 and taking the strong woman as the church, he remarks:

+> Therefore, holy mother church *has looked well to the ways of her house* when the enthusiasm for prayer finds the special practices of the regular life, leading most directly to the house concerning which truth speaks: *In the house of my Father are many mansions.* In different churches, different customs are observed, and although they may seem to oppose themselves, yet they lead those who observe them directly to the heavenly palace.
+Consider the Cistercians, the Cluniacs, the Carthusians, and the most holy customs of the other orders: what will you find in them other than the delicious joy of holy love?[^love]

+[^love]: *Super Mulierem fortem*, commenting on Ecclesia, Prov.
+31:27 (Oxford, Jesus College, 94, fol.
+123va–b):

     > *Considerauit* igitur sancta mater ecclesia *semitas domus sue.* dum speciales obseruantias uite regularis adinuenit studium deuotionis⸵ ducentes directissime ad domum illam de qua ait ueritas. *In domo patris mei⸵ multe mansiones sunt.* [John 14:2] In diuersis diuerse consuetudines obseruantur ecclesiis. que licet sibi aduersari uideantur⸵ tum directe ducunt ad celeste palatium obseruatores suos.
-Cisterciensium. cluniacensium. chartusiensium et ceterorum ordinum sanctissimas institutiones considera. quid in eis nisi deliciosam amoris sancti iocunditatem reperies?^[Oxford, Jesus College, MS 94, fol.
-123va–b]
+Cisterciensium. cluniacensium. chartusiensium et ceterorum ordinum sanctissimas institutiones considera. quid in eis nisi deliciosam amoris sancti iocunditatem reperies?

-> Therefore, holy mother church *has looked well to the ways of her house* when the enthusiasm for prayer finds the special practices of the regular life, leading most directly to the house concerning which truth speaks: *In the house of my Father are many mansions.* In different churches, different customs are observed, and although they may seem to oppose themselves, yet they lead those who observe them directly to the heavenly palace.
-Consider the Cistercians, the Cluniacs, the Carthusians, and the most holy customs of the other orders: what will you find in them other than the delicious joy of holy love?

-What does monastic co-operation look like in practice?
+What does monastic cooperation look like in practice?
 In the experiment that is *Sol meldunensis*, Geoffrey Brito and the community at Cirencester extend a gesture of friendship by inviting correction and augmentation to their work.
 The monks at Malmesbury responded enthusiastically, probably returning the book with a new illustration, marginal additions and correction, and a new gathering of Geoffrey of Monmouth, using a page layout that specifically invites further glossing.
 They could have found no better way to honour the memory of the unremittingly optimistic abbot.